openmindsclub/H4ckT0b3rF3st-2k19/projects/PythonBeginnerSoup/README.md

 ```
 >>> listofstrings = ['OP3N', 'M1ND5', 'CLUB']
->>> result = "".joing(listofstrings)
+>>> result = "".join(listofstrings)
 ```

-Then the `result` contains:
+Then the `result` will contain:
 ```
 Op3NM1ND5CLUB
 ```
-See the [Python documentation about strings](https://docs.python.org/3.3/library/stdtypes.html?highlight=set#set) for more information.
+See the [Python documentation about strings](https://docs.python.org/3/library/string.html) for more information.

-### List comprehension
+## List comprehension

 The idea behind list comprehension is to condense the for loop and the list appending into one simple line.
-You can also embed if statements into the list comprehension — check out [this reference](https://docs.python.org/3/library/string.html) to help you out.
+You can also embed if statements into the list comprehension — check out [this reference](https://www.practicepython.org/exercise/2014/03/19/07-list-comprehensions.html) to help you out.

 **Example:**
 We want to create a list of squares: